ElianGroff/ezmk/README.md

 You can add multiple modifiers if you indicate their end with a space like `mark("#m^b~u working text!")`.
 Using `mark("#m ^b ~u failed text!")` will only interpret the first modifier.

-To print a simple and noticeable message to the console simply fire the `mark()` function without arguments.
+To print a simple and noticeable message to the console, fire the `mark()` function without arguments.

 #### Text Foreground and Background Colors
 `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`, `gray`, `light-red`/`lr`, `light-green`/`lg`, `light-yellow`/`ly`, `light-blue`/`lb`, `light-magenta`/`lm`, `light-cyan`/`lc`, `light-white`/`lw`